Working Capital Cycles: How to Improve Your Business’s Cycle

-The working capital cycle is a measure of how quickly a business can turn its current assets into cash.
+The working capital cycle measures how quickly a business can turn its current assets into cash.
 Understanding how it works can help small business owners manage their company’s cash flow, improve efficiency, and make money faster.
-Here is a breakdown of what a working capital cycle is, and how it can affect your company’s finances.

 What Is Working Capital?